shkawada/mini-DST/v2/memo.md

 - Now using iLCSoft v02-01-01.
 - Switch back to use TaJetClustering, will not use TauFinder anymore.
 - Started use IsolatedPhotonTaggingProcessor, which is kindly developed by Junping.
+- Added CompressionLevel parameter in LCIOOutputProcessor, which is recently introduced.

 In these mini-DST file, the following collections are stored.
 - PandoraPFOs, BCalRecoParticle (not merged yet, not simplified anything)